 The MIT Science Impact Collaborative team employs a range of tools and approaches in our work.
 These include:

-Online Training - The Science Impact Collaborative is committed to finding new ways of enabling the widest possible range of learners to avail themselves of the materials we have developed.
+Trainings - The Science Impact Collaborative is committed to finding new ways of enabling the widest possible range of learners to avail themselves of the materials we have developed.

 Stakeholder Engagement - Effectively engaging stakeholders is critical to the success of efforts to resolve disputes and make decisions that involve science, politics and policy.
 The MIT Science Impact Collaborative is developing and employing best practices for bringing parties together.